spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-android-using-spokestack/index.md

 ---
-title: From Alexa Skill to Android App
+title: Porting the Alexa Minecraft Skill to Android Using Spokestack
 date: '2020-06-09'
 description: A tutorial on porting a simple Alexa skill to Android using Spokestack
 author: josh